(Box Elder), was a small railroad

 climbs through the mountains, the Promontory Branch was eliminated and

-a new route was build across the Great Salt Lake by trestle and built
+a new route was consdtructed across the Great Salt Lake by trestle and built

 old steel rails were removed in 1942 and used in the war effort.